NEU-SNS/intl-iot/Getting_Started.md

 # Getting Started

 This document provides a step-by-step starting guide to perform analysis with the code accompanying the paper "Information Exposure From Consumer IoT Devices."
-This document is contains four sections: General Setup, Destination Analysis, Encryption Analysis, and Content Analysis. **In-depth information can be found in the READMEs for each pipeline.**
+This document contains four sections: General Setup, Destination Analysis, Encryption Analysis, and Content Analysis. **In-depth information can be found in the READMEs for each pipeline.**

 ## General Setup

 ### System Setup

 A good operating system to use is Linux.
 Specifically, this guide was written using Ubuntu 18.04.
 The code might work using a Mac terminal, but there could be issues, such as with TShark.
 The code has not been tested on Windows.
-Users on a Windows or Mac platform are encouraged to install an Ubuntu virtual machine.
+Users on a Windows or Mac platform are strongly encouraged to use an Ubuntu virtual machine.
 [VirtualBox](https://www.virtualbox.org/) and [VMWare](https://www.vmware.com/) are two popular virtual machine softwares.
 If you are using a virtual machine, please make sure to allocate enough disk space.
 If you are using the dataset from this study, it is recommended that 30 GB be allocated.

 ### Environment Setup